 3. Pro Tools

 Avid’s Pro Tools is regarded as the industry standard for recording, editing and mixing.
 It is also commonly used for film scoring, sound design, audio for video, and more.
 Many of the albums recorded and released today have been processed through Pro Tools.
-While Pro Tools is the stock-standard in professional music studios around the world, it’s incredible recording and editing capabilities can also be utilized by the everyday musician.
+While Pro Tools is the stock-standard in professional music studios around the world, its incredible recording and editing capabilities can also be utilized by the everyday musician.

 Pro Tools’ audio recording functionalities are optimized for recording and mixing bands, vocalists and instrumentalists.
 It allows for complete integration with high-end control surfaces, high sample rates and even surround sound mixing.
 Pro Tools’ superior keyboard shortcuts and intelligent edit window tools deliver a workflow efficiency that can’t be matched by rival DAWs.
 Pro Tools is a fantastic all-round DAW that can be used to turn an idea into a mastered track.

 Although Pro Tools is one of the more expensive DAWs, Avid are the only software developers on this list to offer a monthly subscription option.
-If you’re budget doesn’t quite stretch to $599 USD upfront, you can own the full version of Pro Tools for just $29.99 USD per month.
+If your budget doesn’t quite stretch to $599 USD upfront, you can own the full version of Pro Tools for just $29.99 USD per month.
 If you’d like to read more about what Pro Tools has to offer, click here.

 If you’re looking for an advanced DAW to record, create and compose any genre of music, Steinberg’s Cubase could just be for you.
 Whether you’re working with audio, MIDI, instruments or even video, Cubase has everything you need to carry out music production on a more professional level.
 It is rich with features and is used by a number of big names in the industry including Hans Zimmer.

 Cubase is arguably the most advanced music production software on the market and has features that no other DAW has.
-It is geared towards intermediate and experts music producers and as a result, is known to have a steep learning curve.
-Cubase comes with clean and clear user interface that makes traditionally complex tasks a breeze.
+It is geared towards intermediate and expert music producers and as a result, is known to have a steep learning curve.
+Cubase comes with a clean and clear user interface that makes traditionally complex tasks a breeze.
 It also comes with a huge library of highly-regarded effects and plugins, giving everything you need to create and produce music.

 There are three editions of Cubase that can be purchased from their website, each with increasingly better features and more content: Elements, Artist and Pro.
 The three versions of Cubase are priced at $99.99 USD, $239 USD and $579 USD.
 If you’d like to compare the features of each edition of Cubase or download it for yourself, click here.